nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Matchmate is a **desktop app to create groups among their friends / acquaintances, as well as to allow students to find balanced groups with diverse skillsets out of their own contact list.**
-It is optimized for Command Line Interface(CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is optimized for Command Line Interface space(CLI) while still having the benefits of a Graphical User Interface (GUI).

 <!-- * Table of Contents -->
 <page-nav-print />